puppetlabs/puppet-docs/source/pe/3.1/quick_start.markdown

 ### Discovering Resources

 * Note that you are currently in the "Browse Resources" tab.
-Click "user resources" list of resource types, then click the "Find Resources" button:
+Choose "user resources" from the list of resource types, then click the "Find Resources" button:

 ![the find resources button](./images/quick/find_resources.png)